-When you are in a crisis that lasts for a long period of time, it is essential to move your nervous system out of fight or flight and into rest and digest.
+When you are in a crisis that lasts for a long time, it is essential to move your nervous system out of fight or flight and into rest and digest.
 This is possible even in a situation that has prolonged stress see step one for ideas.

 Step Four: Name the sensations without the emotion or judgement.
-For example, I have felt panicky many times in the last several weeks, although it is helpful to name I feel that panicky feeling, it can be insightful to name the feeling and the sensation.
-For example, “I am noticing a vibrating erratic energy that is pervasive and appears to be inside and beyond edges of my body, especially around my throat.
+For example, I have felt panicky many times in the last several weeks.
+It is helpful to name I feel that panicky feeling, it’s insightful to name the feeling and the sensation.
+For example, “I am noticing a vibrating erratic energy is inside and beyond edges of my body, especially around my throat.”

-Step Five: By naming the experience, it helps me to see what else is available and it brings my full attention into the moment.
+Step Five: By naming the experience, it helps me to see what else is available, and it brings my full attention into the moment.
 Next I can move into a deeper state of by naming it, working through the layers of resistance and acknowledge that this panicky feeling is present.
-When I can reduce or stop resisting most often the experience will shift and some other experience becomes available.
+When I can reduce or stop resisting, most often the experience will shift and some other experience becomes available.